-From about 2000, active in Ensemble >gelberklang< and Helios String Quartet (both in Stuttgart), in the ensembles of Mike Svoboda and the American composer/guitarist Scott Fields (Cologne), concerts / film music with Michael Riessler, several collaborations with the French dancer-choreographer Christine Brunel in Essen and the Polish painter Agata Schubert.
+From about 2000, active in Ensemble >gelberklang< and Helios String Quartet (both in Stuttgart), in the ensembles of Mike Svoboda and the American composer-guitarist Scott Fields (Cologne), concerts and film music with Michael Riessler, collaborations with the French dancer-choreographer Christine Brunel in Essen.
 Guest with Ensemble Modern Orchestra (Frankfurt), ensemble recherche (Freiburg) and willing collaborator in many improvisation- and composition-based projects of all kinds.

-Starting in 2010 with his move back to Stuttgart, increased emphasis on composition & solo work with cello/electronics, collaborations as musician/actor with the choreographer Nina Kurzeja and TART Produktions, both in Stuttgart.
-In 2011 he began a collaboration with the spoken-word poet Timo Brunke leading to “Der Übergang des Abendlandes (The Transition of the Western World” at the Theaterhaus Stuttgart.
-In 2012 he played in a trio project with the South African jazz pianist Abdullah Ibrahim and Cleave Guyton (woodwinds, NY) for a CD on the Intuition label.
-Released CD of Blind Date Quartet with A. Sheridan (flutes), U. Stortz (violin), SR (cello) and J. Hollenbeck (drums/percussion).
-Since working successfully with Ron Vanderstraeten on the music for Nina Kurzeja’s “Alice in Iconland” dance fantasy in 2012, they have continued their work together under the name HARMONIE59.
-At present, Harmonie 59 has produced several digital albums and expanded into an active collective.
+Starting in 2010 with his move back to Stuttgart, increased emphasis on composition & solo work with cello and electronics, further projects with the choreographer Nina Kurzeja.
+With the spoken-word poet Timo Brunke he created “Der Übergang des Abendlandes (The Transition of the Western World)” as a commission from the Theaterhaus Stuttgart.
+2012 he played in a trio project with the South African jazz pianist Abdullah Ibrahim and Cleave Guyton (woodwinds, NY) for a CD on the Intuition label.